zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 The OpenID/Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html)) protocol adds an authentication layer on top of the [OAuth2](https://www.rfc-editor.org/rfc/rfc6749) Authorization protocol.
 OIDC authentication, together with the z/OS [Identity Propagation](https://www.redbooks.ibm.com/redbooks/pdfs/sg247850.pdf) mechanism, is the foundation of the API ML Identity Federation.
+Herein we often refer to OIDC as provider, while the token related functionality is actually provided by the OAuth2 component of the OIDC implementation.

 Zowe API ML can be configured to authenticate users by accepting Access Tokens issued by an external OIDC/OAuth2 provider.
 This configuration is useful in advanced deployments of Zowe where client applications need to access mainframe as well as enterprise/distributed systems while simultaneously offering single sign-on (SSO) across system boundaries.